-House votes to accept Arizona’s slate of electoral votes
+Senate rejects Pennsylvania's election result challenge

 PROTESTERS DESCEND ON NATION'S STATE CAPITALS AS CHAOS UNFOLDS IN DC

-Congress resumed the joint session to certify Biden's win Wednesday evening after Pro-Trump rioters stormed the US Capitol earlier today in an unprecedented breach of an American government institution.
+Congress resumed the joint session to certify Joe Biden's win Wednesday evening after Pro-Trump rioters stormed the US Capitol earlier today in an unprecedented breach of an American government institution.

 CLICK HERE TO GET THE FOX NEWS APP